 The group aims to promote the analysis of the built environment and to raise awareness of approaches and methodologies to address the wider role of buildings archaeology with other professionals in built heritage sector by:

-- advising CIfA council on issues relating to standing buildings and being consulted during the drafting of new recording guidelines and heritage legislation.
+- advising CIfA Advisory Council on issues relating to standing buildings and being consulted during the drafting of new recording guidelines and heritage legislation.

-- Articles in the CIfA magazine 'The Archaeologist'
+- writing articles for the 'The Archaeologist' magazine

-- Training events (seminars, guidance and conference sessions)
+- running training events (seminars, guidance and conference sessions)

-- To provide a forum for addressing the wider role of buildings archaeology within the built heritage sector
+- providing a forum for addressing the wider role of buildings archaeology within the built heritage sector

 Join the group